cs01/stator/README.md

 4. Read the store with `store.get('key')`
 5. Repeat step 3 and 4, and Components will automatically and efficiently re-render

-There are some constraints built into StatorGFC to ensure better usability.
+There are some constraints built into Stator to ensure better usability.
 1. Keys cannot be added or removed after initialization
 1. Values must retain the same type during updates
 1. The store can only be updated with calls to `store.set()`.